 Google Site Kit was in closed beta for a long time.
-But as of November 2019, it’s now publicly available to all WordPress users and listed for free at WordPress.org.
+In November 2019, the plugin was publicly available to all WordPress users and listed for free at WordPress.org.

 As WordPress users are likely using at least one of the services in Site Kit, we thought it would be useful to take a detailed dive into Google Site Kit for WordPress.